 Matt Dishman Community Center Pool

 With a small slide for the little kiddos and a nice shallow end that starts at two-feet deep, the amenities at the Matt Dishman Community Center are fantastic.
-Parents say that this pool can feel a little chilly at times, so be sure to bring extra cozy towels for when the kids and you get out!
-Be sure to check the pool schedule before heading over there because there are designated times for family swims and free swims.
+Parents say that this pool can feel a little chilly at times, so bring extra cozy towels for when the kids and you get out.
+Don’t forget to check the pool schedule before heading over there for designated family swims and free swim times.